 The Humanoids by Jack Williamson (1948)

 Jack Williamson was a star of Golden Age pulp magazines and the elder statesperson of science fiction until his death at 98 in 2006.
-He published stories and books across an astonishing nine decades, from the 1920s through the 2000s.
+He published stories and books over an astonishing nine decades, from the 1920s through the 2000s.
 Williamson was almost 40 when his story “With Folded Hands” appeared in 1947, and he rewrote it into a novel in 1948.

 In a twist only a career in nine decades could contain, he wrote a sequel over 30 years later in 1980.
 Williamson’s book is set in a future where rudimentary robots exist but can only do limited tasks.
 Suddenly, a mysterious stranger sweeps into town and brings with him an apparent plague of an advanced form of robot that can think on a higher level.